 In my opinion having some snacks and drinks with you in the car is very important.
 It helps keep hunger and crankiness at bay, especially when you can’t find a place to eat quickly or are in the middle of nowhere.
 If you bring some of your meals with you that can also save money!

 I recommend bringing along a cooler to give you even more options for food.
-We have an older version of this cooler for more than 10 years and it is absolutely amazing how long it keeps things cold.
+We used older version of this cooler for more than 10 years and it is absolutely amazing how long it keeps things cold.
 Even when it’s really hot it keeps things cold no problem.
 Our family recently got an electric cooler and highly recommend it for road trips, you can learn more about it and read our review here.